tripu/Vita/doc/politics.md

 The concept of <span class="icon idea">💡</span>&nbsp;**&ldquo;hate speech&rdquo;**, and the ways it is wielded to try to grant exceptions to free speech, are just attempts at curtailing that right for ideological or political reasons.
-The most obvious examples of &ldquo;hate speech&rdquo; anyone can come up with are so evidently *not* deserving of censorship that the whole topic collapses under its own weight: &ldquo;I truly hate all my neighbours&rdquo;; &ldquo;your head of state is evil and incompetent&rdquo;; &ldquo;not a single Jew was killed during WWII&rdquo;; &ldquo;I wouldn't rescue a drowning atheist if I saw one, I'd rejoice while they agonise&rdquo;; etc.
+The most obvious examples of &ldquo;hate speech&rdquo; anyone can come up with are so evidently *not* deserving of censorship that the whole collapses under its own weight: &ldquo;I truly hate all my neighbours&rdquo;; &ldquo;your head of state is evil and incompetent&rdquo;; &ldquo;not a single Jew was killed during WWII&rdquo;; &ldquo;I wouldn't rescue a drowning atheist if I saw one, I'd rejoice while they agonise&rdquo;; etc.